Fantastic Things to Do in Sifnos, Greece

 things to do in Sifnos

-The island is certainly not known for its nightlife, but rather because of its elegant and somewhat quiet atmosphere.
+The island is not known for its nightlife but rather because of its elegant and quiet atmosphere.

-For more options and venues to discover, head to Apollonia, the capital of the island, where there are also a few clubs open until very early in the morning.
+For more options and venues to discover, head to Apollonia, the island’s capital, where a few clubs are open until very early in the morning.

 However, you can also enjoy a drink at the beach of Platis Gialos or in Kamares.
-Kastro’s open-air lounges have a unique vibe and atmosphere and also Artemonas offers a few surprises for night owls.
+Kastro’s open-air lounges have a unique vibe and atmosphere, and Artemonas offers a few surprises for night owls.

 Greece - Sifnos - Kamares port